 Where do you sleep?

 That’s a good question and it really depends on what is available.
 Unlike the Pacific Crest Trail or the East Coast’s Appalachian Trail, most pilgrims do not camp in tents.
-Yes, they do carry sleeping bags, but most opt to stay overnight in accommodations which vary from hotels, hostels, and monasteries.
+Yes, they do carry sleeping bags, but most opt to stay overnight in accommodations which vary from hotels, hostels, and even monasteries.

 What about food?